Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Data processing

 \subsection{Spectroscopy}

 For the 2.4\,m spectroscopy, the calibration sequence included bias subtraction, wavelength calibration, extinction correction, flux calibration, and division by a solar-analog spectrum.
 Bias subtraction was performed with MDM's \texttt{proc4k.py} script, which estimates the bias level from the overscan region and subtracts it from each of the four amplifier regions of the CCD.
-Wavelength calibration was derived from a 1D spectrum of a planetary nebula by fitting a low-order polynomial to the identified emission peaks and matching them to template wavelengths.
-The residuals of this fit were $<1$\,nm.
-Extinction correction was applied using the Kitt Peak extinction curve, with airmass approximated as the secant of the zenith distance.
+For wavelength calibration, we identified ten strong and spectrally resolved atomic and ionized emission lines (including all of the hydrogen Balmer lines) from the 1D spectrum of the planetary nebula.
+The line peak wavelengths, measured as a function of CCD pixel position, were fit with a low-order polynomial to derive the wavelength solution, producing residuals of $<1$\,nm.
+Atmospheric extinction of the 1D spectra for the solar analogues, flux standards, and the science target was corrected using the mean vertical extinction curve for Kitt Peak, with airmass approximated as the secant of the zenith distance.
 The response function was then determined from the extinction-corrected spectrum of the flux standard and applied to the extinction-corrected spectra of 3I/ATLAS.
 Finally, the reflectance spectrum of 3I/ATLAS was obtained by dividing the flux-calibrated 1D spectrum by that of the solar analog.